 Add these top foods to your diet for optimum health

-There are many foods you could be eating to enhance your overall health and well-being.
-I won't go into every one of them, but I will mention a few that I include in my daily diet and have recommended for years.
+There are many foods you could add to your diet to enhance your overall health and well-being.
+Below I'll discuss five.
 You'll see some significant improvements in your health over time if you incorporate even a few of these into your regular routine.

 Flaxseed is a wonderful vegetarian source of omega-3 fatty acids, and is the richest food source of a substance called lignans—compounds that give flax its cancer-fighting ability.
 Once ingested, plant lignans can be converted by your intestinal bacteria into mammalian lignans, which have a chemical structure that blocks estrogen activity.
 Soy and the anticancer drug tamoxifen work in much the same way.